Growth of automorphisms of virtually special groups: Introduction

-Part~(2) can be regarded as an analogue of the Nielsen--Thurston decomposition associated to a surface homeomorphism.
-Namely, $\phi\in\Out(G)$ determines finitely many quasi-convex subgroups $K_1,\dots,K_s\leq G$ such that all elements $g\in G$ not conjugate into $\bigcup_iK_i$ grow at the same speed under $\phi$, and all elements of the $K_i$ grow strictly slower.
-A power of $\phi$ preserves each $K_i$, and its restriction to each $K_i$ admits a similar finite collection of quasi-convex subgroups containing elements whose growth rate is neither the fastest, nor the second fastest.
-And so on, down to polynomially-growing elements.
+\Cref{thmintro:cmp_aut} extends to many groups that are just \emph{virtually} special, including all right-angled Coxeter groups; see \Cref{rmk:fi_cmp_fix}.
+Part~(2) of the theorem can be regarded as an analogue of the Nielsen--Thurston decomposition associated to a surface homeomorphism. \Cref{thmintro:cmp_aut}(2) is easily seen to fail for \emph{general} automorphisms of special groups \cite[Example~3.4]{Fio11a}.

-We should clarify that we do not show that sub-polynomial growth rates are \emph{exactly} polynomial in \Cref{thmintro:cmp_aut} and, therefore, we leave open the rather unlikely possibility that there are infinitely many of the latter.
-We discuss in \Cref{rmk:why_sub-polynomials_are_tricky} why dealing with sub-polynomial growth rates is so delicate; the main point is that this issue has to be dealt with by techniques that go beyond the scope of this article.
+We should clarify that we do \emph{not} show that sub-polynomial growth rates are \emph{exactly} polynomial in \Cref{thmintro:cmp_aut} and, therefore, we leave open the rather unlikely possibility that there are infinitely many of the latter.